 After doing keyword research for your store, you can start planning web pages to build around those keywords.
-Which brings us to the next step in SEO for ecommerce…
+This brings us to the next step in SEO for eCommerce…

-An ecommerce website is likely to have way more pages than a typical blog, pizza shop, or a legal service site.
+An eCommerce website is likely to have way more pages than a typical blog, pizza shop, or legal service site.
 Thus, it’s critical that the website architecture of your online store makes it easy for customers and search engine “spiders” to find their way around your website.

-Here are the reasons why this site architecture sample is wrong on many levels:
+Here are three key reasons why this site architecture sample is wrong on many levels:

 TAKE NOTE!
-If you think that your ecommerce store has a messy site architecture, don’t move web pages around by yourself.
-Instead, consult ecommerce SEO experts so that you can get popular existing pages redirected to highly-optimized new web pages in your website.
+If you think that your eCommerce store has a messy site architecture, don’t move web pages around by yourself.
+Instead, consult eCommerce SEO experts so that you can get popular existing pages redirected to highly-optimized new web pages on your website.

 This well-optimized site architecture will now concentrate the link authority to the store’s category and product pages, thereby helping these web pages rank high in the search results.

-Plus, this kind of structure makes it easier for the search engines “spiders” to crawl and index your ecommerce website.
+Plus, this kind of structure makes it easier for the search engine “spiders” to crawl and index your eCommerce website.

 Most importantly, a well-optimized online shop is not only great for the search engines but also for your website visitors and customers—a simple and “shallow” site architecture makes it easy for buyers to browse and find the products they want to buy.

-Then click on the sub-category page “Clickers and Reward Trainers.”
+Then click on the sub-category page “Clickers and Reward Trainers,” which leads here:

-Then, you get a list of the products in that sub-category page:
+Finally, you get a list of the products on that sub-category page:

-Once you have chosen your best keywords and your site architecture is well-implemented, it’s time to optimize the category and product pages of your ecommerce website.
-These two types of web pages will generate the most traffic and conversion, so make sure to make them as your top priority when doing on-page ecommerce SEO.
+Once you have chosen your best keywords and your site architecture is well-implemented, it’s time to optimize the category and product pages of your eCommerce website.
+These two types of web pages will generate the most traffic and conversion, so make sure to make them your top priority when doing on-page optimization.